 - Bringing production levels back up to normal

 Processes and actions taken to maintain business continuity and ensure disaster recovery will depend on the specific crisis, which is why it’s important to consider a variety of scenarios when forming your organizational plans.

 The stakeholders involved in business continuity and disaster recovery will overlap substantially, but there are slight differences.

 The primary stakeholders involved with business continuity include the business continuity planning team, employees, customers, vendors and partners.
 Key stakeholders involved in disaster recovery include the disaster recovery team, customers, employees, and critical vendors and partners.

 The well-being of stakeholders should be the top priority whenever an organization is faced with a crisis.

-Although there are differences between business continuity and disaster recovery, one of the overall keys to success for both strategies is the emphasis on effective communication.
+Although there are differences between business continuity and disaster recovery, one of the overall keys to success for both strategies is the emphasis on effective communications.
 Your teams should have a plan in place for sharing relevant information with your stakeholders throughout a crisis.
-Timeliness is critical in any critical event; you’ll want to make sure you can quickly send and receive important information.
+Timeliness is critical in any critical event.
+You’ll want to make sure you can quickly send and receive important information.
 Using a platform built for these types of scenarios can make it easier for your organization to send alerts and notifications.